cambridge-cares/TheWorldAvatar/Agents/NUSDavisWeatherStationAgent/README.md

 ```
 [prefix]/[key]_[UUID]
 ```
-where the `[prefix]` is hardcoded into the `CARESWeatherStationInputAgent` class in a public, static field called `generatedIRIPrefix` which is based on the time-series client namespace, `[key]` is the JSON key the URI is generated for, and `[UUID]` is a randomly generated UUID.
+where the `[prefix]` is hardcoded into the `NUSDavisWeatherStationInputAgent` class in a public, static field called `generatedIRIPrefix` which is based on the time-series client namespace, `[key]` is the JSON key the URI is generated for, and `[UUID]` is a randomly generated UUID.